chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

     return standardized_schools
 ```
+Functionality: This function queries GPT to identify the country of each school or mark it as invalid if it's not a recognized institution.
+JSON Response: The response is formatted as JSON, making it easy to parse and use in further analysis.

+We apply the identify_valid_schools function to the Berkeley dataset and create a new column to indicate whether each school is domestic:

 ```python
 berkeley_schools['country'] = identify_valid_schools(berkeley_schools['school'],
                                                           GPT_4)

 ```
+To improve the accuracy of our data matching, we added a domestic indicator to the Berkeley schools dataset.
+This step helps us focus on schools located in the United States, which are more relevant for our matching purposes.

+We created a new column, `domestic`, to indicate whether each school is located in the United States.
+This column is populated based on the `country` information obtained from GPT:

 ```python
 berkeley_schools['domestic'] = berkeley_schools['country'].apply(lambda x: 1 if 'United States' in x else 0)